Get Away from Me: Critical reception

 Get Away from Me was met with widespread praise from music critics.
 On the review aggregator Metacritic, the album holds a score of 79 out of 100, based on 17 reviews.
 Heather Phares, reviewing the album for AllMusic, gave the album 4 out of 5 stars, commenting that the album "is the kind of feverishly inventive, sprawling album that only comes from young artists," going on to praise the album's musical and lyrical eclecticism but feeling that the variety made the album sometimes feel "dizzying rather than dazzling."
 Phares concluded that the record "could become a cult favorite among pissed-off girl-women of McKay's age."
 In a rave review, The Guardians Maddy Costa, who awarded the album 5 out of 5 stars, felt that "lyrically [...] her elegance and control are irrefutable" and singled out "I Wanna Get Married" and "Won't U Please B Nice" as highlights.
 Entertainment Weekly, whose review was also extremely positive, likened McKay to Julie London and praised her vocals and lyrics, giving the album an "A".

 Some critics were less enthusiastic in their assessments of the album.
 Chris Dahlen, writing for Pitchfork, gave the album 6.3 out of 10, calling McKay "annoying" and her music "a mess of jazz, pop, and easy listening," but praising the record's "graceful melodies, barbed hooks, and confident voice" on songs such as "Ding Dong" and "The Suitcase Song."
 The Austin Chronicle's Matt Dentler was also more skeptical of the album, awarding the album 2 stars and criticizing some of McKay's lyrics, but feeling that McKay has "talent" and concluding that McKay will "only get better as she figures out who the real Nellie McKay is."

 Commercial performance

 Get Away from Me debuted at number 16 on the Billboard Heatseekers album chart on the chart dated March 13, 2004.
 The following week, the album rose to its number 7 peak on the Heatseekers chart and debuted on the Billboard 200 at number 181.
 The album remains her highest-charting album in the US, her only other album to reach the Billboard 200 being her Doris Day tribute album, Normal As Blueberry Pie.
+As of August 2005, Get Away from Me had sold 102,000 copies in the United States, according to Billboard.